Ramnaresh Sarwan: Late career

 Sarwan did however lose his central contract due to poor fitness and indifferent form.
 West Indies coach Ottis Gibson stated that leaving Sarwan out was a tough decision but he will make many contributions to the West Indies in the future and that he needs time to regain his form.
 Therefore, he wasn't selected for the tour of Sri Lanka along with regular wicket-keeper Denesh Ramdin.

 He played his last international match as an ODI against India at The Oval on 11 June 2013.
 Sarwan announced his retirement from international cricket in September 2016.

 Domestic career

 In July 2005 Sarwan signed for English county cricket team Gloucestershire.
 He later joined Indian Premier League outfit Kings XI Punjab for their 2008 season.

-Having fallen out of international favour, Sarwan went on to sign for English county side Leicestershire for the 2012 English season.
-Sarwan had an impressive debut season in averaging 40.91 for the County Championship side.
+Having fallen out of international favour, Sarwan went on to sign for English county team Leicestershire for the 2012 English season.
+Sarwan had an impressive debut season in averaging 40.91 for the County Championship team.
 During December 2012 Sarwan was appointed Leicestershire's new skipper replacing former captain Matthew Hoggard.